Stevie Nicks: 1972–1978: Buckingham Nicks and Fleetwood Mac

 In November 1977, after a New Zealand concert on the Rumours tour, Nicks and Fleetwood secretly began an affair.
 Fleetwood was married to Jenny Boyd.
 "Never in a million years could you have told me that would happen," Nicks has stated.
 "Everybody was angry because Mick was married to a wonderful girl and had two wonderful children.
 I was horrified.
 I loved these people.
 I loved his family.
-So it couldn't possibly work out.
+So, it couldn't possibly work out.
 And it didn't.
 I just couldn't."
 Nicks ended the affair soon after it began.
 She has stated that had the affair progressed, it "would have been the end of Fleetwood Mac".
-By October 1978, Mick Fleetwood left Boyd for Nicks' friend, Sara Recor.
+By October 1978, Mick Fleetwood left Boyd for Nicks's friend Sara Recor.

 1979–1982: Tusk and Mirage

 After the success of the Rumours album and tour in 1977 to 1978, Fleetwood Mac began recording their third album with Nicks and Buckingham, Tusk, in the spring of 1978.
 By this time, Nicks had amassed a large backlog of songs that she had been unable to record with Fleetwood Mac because of the constraint of having to accommodate three songwriters on each album.
 Tusk was released on October 19, 1979.
 Mirage was recorded in late 1981 and early 1982.